 Child protection workers are responsible for:

-Particular attention to planning should occur for young people who are living in rural and remote areas where community support services may be limited or difficult to access.
+You should pay particular attention to planning for young people who are living in rural and remote areas where community support services may be limited or difficult to access.

-Child protection workers must regularly review and update the plan for leaving care in response to changing circumstances to ensure the needs of the young person continue to be met.
+You must review and update the plan for leaving care regularly, and in response to changing circumstances, to ensure the needs of the young person continue to be met.
 The young person and any other relevant parties must actively participate in a review and update of the plan.

 The leaving care fund is not means tested and not capped.
 It has has its own cost code (02320).
 It is not part of a district's budget.
 In Assist, the LCF is labelled as 'Leaving Care – New Legislation'.